Manuel Oliver, father of Parkland shooting victim, addresses Texas elementary school shooting: "The families don't need your freaking hearts. They need their kids."

 Four years ago, Manuel Oliver's 17-year-old son Joaquin was among the 14 students and three staff members killed in a mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
 On Tuesday, he watched as another mass shooting unfolded, this time at an elementary school in Texas.

-As of Tuesday evening, it was believed that 14 children and one teacher were killed.
+As of Tuesday night, 19 children and two adults were killed.
 Officials said an 18-year-old gunman, believed to have been acting alone, had entered into the elementary school and opened fire at around 11:30 a.m.
 For Oliver, it brought back horrific memories — and anger that nothing has changed.

 "My son Joaquin, my beautiful son Joaquin, my innocent son Joaquin, was shot four times with an AR-15," Oliver told CBS News' Lana Zak.
 "And today, we saw an 18-year-old in Texas was able to carry a weapon and kill kids inside their school."